I've had a sports complex for a long time, and now you're gonna hear about it.

 #53 – It’s been a while since we’ve seen a legitimate hitter on this list, but here comes Bobby Abreu.
 Dude hit .303 with almost 200 home runs and over 250 stolen bases in nine seasons with the team.
 Phillies fans will always be ambivalent about him because he was the team’s best player in a largely putrid era of Phillies baseball, but his ability and raw numbers are objectively pretty good.

-#54 – By virtue of saving 100 games in the regular season and another twelve in the playoffs in the span of three years, including the one that won a city its first championship in a quarter-century, Brad Lidge was a shoo-in to make a dumb list like this.
+#54 – By virtue of saving 100 games in the regular season and another 12 in the playoffs in the span of three years, including the one that won a city its first championship in a quarter-century, Brad Lidge was a shoo-in to make a dumb list like this.
 We’ll always have 2008.
 Whatever crazy alignment of planets happened that led to his perfect season was truly a once-in-a-lifetime thing.

 #57 – This reads like a Who’s Who of Barely Adequate Major League Relievers.
 From Jack Taschner to David Herndon to Amaury Telemaco (yes, him again), there isn’t anyone standing out.
 So we’ll go with Luis Garcia, who put up a 4.12 ERA in parts of six seasons out of the Phillies bullpen.
 Good enough.